xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 winget upgrade --all
 ```

-configuration can be exported if moving from a pc to an other
+configuration can also be exported if moving from a pc to an other
 ```powershell
 winget export packages.json
 winget import packages.json